toji/webgl-texture-utils/README.md

 webgl-texture-utils
 ===================

-Utilities for working with WebGL textures
+Utilities for working with WebGL textures with an emphasis on loading compressed formats.

 dds.js
 --------------------